 Preheat oven to 450°F. Line baking sheet with parchment paper and coat with cooking spray.
 Remove any outer leaves from the cauliflower, but leave stem intact.
 Place on cutting board, stem-side down.
 Using a large chef's knife, cut into 1/2- to 3/4-inch-thick slices.
 The center few slices should remain more or less intact, but the outer slices will crumble into smaller pieces.
 Cut any of the medium pieces into 1/2- to 3/4-inch-thick flat shapes-it's the flat surfaces that roast the best.
 Place large and medium pieces on the baking sheet with the cut surfaces touching the pan; sprinkle small pieces in any empty spots.
 Coat the cauliflower with cooking spray and season with the remaining 1/2 teaspoon salt and pepper.

 Roast cauliflower, gently turning once halfway through, until browned and the stems feel tender when pierced with a knife, 25 to 35 minutes.

 Just before serving, stir parsley into the reserved herb sauce and season with pepper.
-Serve the cauliflower steaks with the sauce.
+Serve cauliflower steaks with chimichurri sauce.